NO

 Welcome to a performance where imperfection is embraced, and humanity in all its glorious flaws is celebrated.

-In Object and despair, Ingun Bjørnsgaard examines human fallibility, in close collaboration with the dancers Catharina Vehre Gresslien, Edith Strand Askeland and Ludvig Daae.
+In Gjenstand og fortvilelse (Object and despair), Ingun Bjørnsgaard examines human fallibility, in close collaboration with dancers Catharina Vehre Gresslien, Edith Strand Askeland and Ludvig Daae, and composer and musician Jan Martin Smørdal.

-In the methodological development of the performance, thematic studies of impeccable etiquette and social conventions are fragmented and abstracted through Ingun Bjørnsgaard’s signature movement structures.
-The trio format invites a further exploration of the company’s uncoordinated harmonies as a form of choreographic idiom.
+In the methodological development of Gjenstand og fortvilelse (Object and despair), thematic studies of the social are fragmented and abstracted through Ingun Bjørnsgaard's choreographic signature and movement structures, where the composition of uncoordinated form and opposites is key.

 There will be an Artist Talk after the performance Thursday 27.
 November